Fields, pastures, roadsides and waste places. Alsike clover likes moist areas, and prefers high rain fall areas.

 Perennial herbs with taproots, giving rise to erect stems, 1-2 feet in height.
 Leaves are alternate, trifoliate, hairless; leaflets broadly eliptic with toothed margins.
 Flowers are white to pink, the banner longer than the wings and keel.
 The seeds are produced in a smooth, olive-green pod.

 Remove all clover from the horses diet, keep the the horse indoors out of the sun, and gently clean affected skin with mild antiseptic solution until lesions heal.

 In the acute form of alsike clover poisoning horses show signs of hepatic encephalopathy - aimless wandering, head pressing, yawning, progressing to recumbency and death

 Photosensitization.
-The white skinned areas of the animals skin become raised, reddened, painful and eventually dry and slough-off.
+The white areas of the animal's skin become raised, reddened, painful and eventually dry and slough-off.
 The white areas on the legs and face are often the worst affected.

 In the second more common form of alsike clover poisoning, signs of liver disease predominate.
 Jaundice, weight loss, neurological disturbances such as head-pressing, circling and secondary photosensitization.
 Histologically, biliary hyperplasia perilobular fibrosis in chronic cases may be seen.

 Liver biopsy may show biliary hyperplasia and fibrosis of the portal triads